If Someone Has These 9 Rare Qualities, Experts Say Their Emotional Intelligence Is Off The Charts

 Since the range of vocabulary to describe emotion is somewhat circumscribed and sometimes misunderstood, consider naming in your mind any emotion you notice in yourself and in others for practice.

-As appropriate, use the listening skill of reflection of feeling in conversations.
+As appropriate, use the listening skill of reflection of feelings in conversations.
 Make it tentative as in: It sounds to me from your tone of voice that you may be feeling this emotion, or I wonder if you're feeling this emotion about that circumstance.

 Ruth Schimel, Ph.D., career & life management consultant, author